 Any member of the Order of the Arrow registered in Scouting and in good standing in a regularly chartered lodge is eligible for recommendation to the National Order of the Arrow Committee for elevation to the Vigil Honor provided that, at the time of the recommendation, the individual has been a Brotherhood member for a minimum of two years.
 Under no circumstances should tenure in Scouting or the Order of the Arrow be considered as reason enough for a Vigil Honor recommendation.
 To be eligible for the Vigil Honor, the individual must be a Brotherhood member for a minimum of two years.
 A lodge may nominate a maximum of two percent of their registered Arrowmen once a year, through the Vigil Honor petition, found in the annual lodge re-charter packet.
 At least 50 percent of all nominated must be under 21 at the time of nomination.

 Nomination forms can be submitted via e-mail or mailed to the council office.
-The deadline for submission is August 1, 2017 at 4:00pm
+T

 .
 It is very important to attach a photograph to the nomination form, and include a recommended Vigil Honor name with a short explanation for the name.